TALL TALES

 When Eddie and Walt heard of the death of Milli they both wept like children.
 Her body was laid in the manor's small chapel, time for a memorial after beating off the approaching Redcoats.
 The first volley from one of their cannon landed beside Lt Murphy and four of his men.
 All were killed instantly.
 When Wilt was told he only felt this was poetic justice as it was the Irishman's foolishness that had put his family in lethal danger.
 Walt did not want to admit it to himself but he had a mind to put a bullet into the head of the man himself, if he was not killed in battle.

 From the roof of Lowell Manor, Walt put a spy glass to his eye and pointed it at the approaching British.
-He estimated their numbers at between 400 to 500 troops, 40 cavalry, 20 weapons carts and at least 40 cannon and mortars.
-He then noticed that about one company of Redcoats plus some 10 cavalry, 15 cannon/mortar plus 5 weapon carts veered off to the left towards the Harrison and Jackson properties.
+He estimated their numbers at between 400 to 500 troops, some 30/40 cavalry, 20 weapons carts and at least 40 cannon and mortars.
+He then noticed that about one company of Redcoats plus some 15 cavalry plus substantial numbers of cannon/mortar and ammunition carts veered off to the left towards the Harrison and Jackson properties.
+Walt breathed a sign of immense relief.
+He yelled down to the assembled defenders, ''ready yourselves men as those dastardly British will be here shortly, load the howitzers and mortars."

 Last edited:

 From the roof of Lowell Manor, Walt put a spy glass to his eye and pointed it at the approaching British.
 He estimated their numbers at between 400 to 500 troops, 40 cavalry, 20 weapons carts and at least 40 cannon and mortars.
-He then noticed that about one company of Redcoats plus some 10 cavalry, 15 cannon/mortar plus 5 weapon carts veered off to the left towards the Harrison and Jackson properties.
+He then noticed that about one company of Redcoats plus some 10 cavalry, 15 cannon/mortar plus 5 weapon carts veered off to the left towards the Harrison and Jackson properties, which were not as yet in British hands..

 A concerned look came over Eddie's face and he turned to Walt and said "see, our howitzers are 30 yards short again.
 Do you see that Walt?"
 'Not really' said Walt.
 "Nor moi" said Captain Leon directing the fire.